 If your first experience with online learning is a self-directed module with no interaction with others, that might influence your impression of what online learning can be.
 What are the essential qualities of the classroom and online environments, and which are accidental?
-As you read the lists, consider if we should be thinking more broadly about classroom, online, and informal delivery modes.
+As you read the lists, consider if we should be thinking more broadly about classroom, online, and informal solutions.
 What advantages can we draw from them to achieve the best outcomes?
 How can we overcome the "accidental" disadvantages?
-Should we be blending the solutions and delivery modes to achieve an optimum outcome?
+Should we be blending the solutions to achieve an optimum outcome?